crsuzh/Precheck/README.md

 - Checkout last version with `git pull`

 - Global settings are in `config.yaml` as well as the menu items.
-See folder `content` additonal pages.
+See folder `content` additional pages and posts.
+The content of the front page is in `layouts/lists.html`

-- Start local webserver to see changes, assuming project folder is names Precheck.
+- Start the local webserver to see changes, assuming the project folder is named Precheck.
 ```
 cd Precheck
 hugo server